lovetocode12/NgCalendarPlus/README.md

 # NgCalenderPlusApp

-# Development in Progress Please Don't install this Package But you view source code at Github
+## Development in Progress

-Build Status npm version
+## Only Basic Features are available now

-Comming soon
+## But you can view source code at Github

 ![Work In Progress](/images/giphy.gif)